 - Loyola University of Chicago, Masters of Education, Specialist Degree - School Psychologist.

 - Clark University, Massachusetts, B.A.
 Psychology.

-- Have counseled children, teens, adults, and families since 1995.
+- Have counseled adults, teens, children, and families since 1995.

-- Have worked with hundreds of children and their families regarding emotional and behavioral issues.
+- Have worked with hundreds of people on their emotional and behavioral issues.